alhu45/Transit-App-Heatmap/README.md

 # TTC Ridership Heatmap System

-A full-stack project that **predicts and visualizes crowding levels at TTC subway stations** using machine learning, enriched with contextual data like weather and major events.
+A data engineering project that **predicts and visualizes crowding levels at TTC subway stations** using machine learning, enriched with contextual data like weather and major events.
 The system provides real-time prediction capabilities with an interactive frontend that helps users and planners understand congestion patterns across Toronto’s transit network.

 ---